-Osmotic sensors in the body sense and react to changes in the amount of water and particles in the bloodstream (i.e. factors that alter the osmolality).
+Serum osmolality is an important stimulus for maintaining water balance by controlling the amount of water excreted in the urine and by regulating water intake through the sensation of thirst.
 In health, the osmolality of blood is very tightly regulated.
 Osmotic sensors in the body detect changes in the amount of particles in water in the bloodstream (osmolality).
 When blood osmolality increases, for example in dehydration, the hypothalamus promotes secretion of the hormone antidiuretic hormone (ADH) from the posterior pituitary.
-ADH signals for the kidneys to conserve water, resulting in formation of concentrated urine (which has a high osmolality).
+ADH signals for the kidneys to reabsorb and conserve water, resulting in formation of concentrated urine (which has a high osmolality).
 This retention of water dilutes the blood causing a decrease in osmolality back to normal levels.
 Increased osmolality also causes a sensation of thirst to promote increased fluid (water) intake which helps to return osmolality to normal levels.
-If blood osmolality decreases (for example following a large drink of water) then ADH secretion is suppressed and the kidneys excrete increased amounts of dilute urine (with low osmolality).
+If blood osmolality decreases, for example following a large drink of water, then ADH secretion is suppressed and the kidneys excrete increased amounts of dilute urine (with low osmolality).
 Combined with decreased thirst and therefore decreased fluid (water) intake, this results in a decrease in the amount of water in the body, and so blood osmolality rises to normal.
 Urine osmolality is a measure of the kidney’s ability to concentrate urine; the more concentrated the urine is, the higher its osmolality.
 Urine osmolality is largely due to the presence of urea and creatinine.
 If serum and urine osmolality are not in keeping with each other this may indicate a problem with water balance which may manifest in abnormal sodium results.

 How is it used?